igefadele/raven-trade/README.md

 # RavenTrade

 Trade App For RavenPay Crypto Market Trading.

+It's a functional app that you can use to monitor crypto pairs like BTCUSDT, etc. by following the candlestic charts and order books in realtime as retrieved from the Binance API.

 ### NOTE:
 - If you are running this project (this codebase) from a country where Binance is currently restricted in, then you will have to use a VPN to access the Binance WebSocket API to get the needed data used within the app.